Skylimsk/billionprima_internship/1_Installation ManuaL/Qt6.5.3_VS2022_MSVC2019_VTK_CUDA_Manual.md

    cmake --install . --config Release
    ```

-### 5.10 Finding All CUDA Filepaths and Directories
+### 5.11 Finding All CUDA and cuDNN Filepaths and Directories

-To find the correct CUDA file paths for CMake configuration:
+To find the correct CUDA and cuDNN file paths for CMake configuration:

 1. **Automatically Detecting CUDA Installation**:
    - Open Command Prompt and run: